Immigration

 Many residents assume that reaching five years means their next renewal automatically becomes permanent residence.
 It does not.

-Who Qualifies for Permanent Residence in Portugal?
+Who qualifies for permanent residence in Portugal?

 To apply for standard permanent residence, you normally need to meet all of the following conditions:

-• No outstanding debts to Finanças or Segurança Social
+• no outstanding debts to Finanças or Segurança Social

-• Proof of accommodation that AIMA accepts
+• proof of accommodation accepted by AIMA

-• Proof of means of subsistence, such as salary, savings, pension, business income, or other acceptable evidence
+• proof of means of subsistence, such as salary, savings, pension, business income or other acceptable evidence

 AIMA requirements can change, and individual cases can differ.
 Use this as a preparation checklist, then verify the latest official requirements before your appointment.